 - Fuel, ordnance, and other hazardous materials, - Metal and reflective objects that can modify and amplify signals in unintended and potentially harmful ways, and - Legitimate radio systems to avoid interference. - 11.7.30.C.01.
-Control: System Classification: All Classifications; Compliance: SHOULD Agencies SHOULD select systems that provide resistance to physical or electronic tampering. - 11.7.30.C.02.
-Control: System Classification: All Classifications; Compliance: SHOULD Agencies SHOULD implement systems to minimise the risk of physical or electronic tampering. - 11.7.30.C.03.
-Control: System Classification: All Classifications; Compliance: SHOULD Agencies SHOULD consider placement of tags and location of readers to avoid unnecessary electromagnetic radiation. - 11.7.30.C.04.
-Control: System Classification: All Classifications; Compliance: SHOULD Agencies SHOULD select consider other physical controls in accordance with the PSR.
+Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD select systems that provide resistance to physical or electronic tampering. - 11.7.30.C.02.
+Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD implement systems to minimise the risk of physical or electronic tampering. - 11.7.30.C.03.
+Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD consider placement of tags and location of readers to avoid unnecessary electromagnetic radiation. - 11.7.30.C.04.
+Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD consider and select other physical controls in accordance with the PSR.